Psychological vs Psychiatric Evaluation And Treatment

 Takeaway

 No matter what mental health challenges you may be facing, there is help available through psychologists, psychiatrists, and licensed therapists.
-When in doubt, you can connect with an online counselor who can help you figure out which option — or combination — is best.
-Take the first step to better mental health and reach out to BetterHelp.
+When in doubt, you can connect with an online counselor to help you determine which option — or combination — is best.
+Take the first step by contacting a therapist online or in your area.

 Finding mental health support can be challenging